Board of Directors

 Retired program coordinator for the College of Southern Idaho's Blaine County campus, Joan Davies has been the tie that binds education to community for over two decades.
 From her home in Old Hailey, where she and her husband John Davies lived for 40 years and raised three sons, Joan has worked exhaustively to change the picture of post secondary education in the Wood River Valley.
 For Joan, who remains deeply involved in many aspects of her community, from emergency services to chambers of commerce, getting immersed is just part of being fully engaged in life.

 Trailing sheep is a familiar activity to Dominique Etcheverry, who grew up on a second-generation sheep ranch in southcentral and southeastern Idaho.
-Dominique studied graphic design and anthropology at the University of Notre Dame and, after graduation, worked in Colorado for over five years as a graphic designer.
-She returned to Idaho in 2006 and has been a freelance graphic designer since, enjoying the opportunity to do design work within the sheep industry.
-Dominique was on the National Wool Council for two years while living in Colorado and is still involved with her family's ranch.
-She is passionate about her Basque heritage and the American sheep industry and is proud to be a part of this event that helps preserve, celebrate and educate.
+Dominique graduated from the University of Notre Dame with a degree in graphic design and anthropology.
+She has had her own graphic design business since 2006, and in 2017 also started an energy healing practice—All Is Well Boise.
+Dominique was on the National Wool Council for two years and is still involved with her family's ranch.
+She is passionate about her Basque heritage and the American sheep industry, and is proud to be a part of this event that helps preserve, celebrate and educate.

 When Alberto Uranga arrived in Idaho from the beautiful Basque region of Northern Spain in 1968, the 22-year-old Basque man went to work for John Faulkner, a sheep rancher in Gooding.
 Faulkner sent Uranga out as the herder's assistant, where he was expected to cook, set up the tent, move the wagon, feed the dogs, care for the mules and horses, and everything else required to keep 2,300 sheep on the move.
 He moved to Hailey in 1986, founded Uranga and Associates in Ketchum, and began to develop the business he is in today.
 He makes frequent trips to his hometown in Spain with his son, Sebi, 23, and daughter, Solee, 21.